 I truly believe that you can make any dish into a proper feast!
 Whether thats a feast for one after work on a Tuesday, a casual feast for four on a Friday evening or a feast for 12 for a special occasion!

 A good popcorn mix is ideal as a cheeky sweet canape.
 Or as nibbles before a meal or a feast.
 My other favourite canapes include my Salt & Chilli Edamame Beans for a vegan option or my Cherry Bacon Bites for the meat eaters.
-And of course one of my other favourite canapes are sushi like my King Prawn Nigiri and Crab Uramaki.

 The other option is to plonk down a big bowl of popcorn on the table after dessert or even for dessert.
 I first learnt this trick in an Ethiopian restaurant in Stockwell.
 A huge bowl of popcorn arrived on the table with the end of meal coffee ceremony.
 We were stuffed and yet that popcorn disappeared before the coffee was even made!